aakeohane/Angular-myFlix-client/README.md

-# myFlix - Angular
+# myFlix Angular

 The front end or client-side of my myFlix app making use of the existing server-side of the myFlix API that I built using **MongoDB**.
+The user interface was making use of the MEAN stack to demonstrate my ability to work with **_Angular_**.

 ## Features ✅

----

 **Login Form Component**